raae/queen.raae.codes/content/queen-emails/2022-01-27-plugins/index.md

 All the best,
 Queen Raae

-**PS:** We'll have a look at the local plugin approach in tomorrow's unauthorized and rum-fueled [treasure hunt](https://youtu.be/26CDRdhXozo).
+**PS:** We'll have a look at the local plugin approach in todays's unauthorized and rum-fueled [treasure hunt](https://youtu.be/26CDRdhXozo).